Labeling regions in deformations of graphical arrangements: Preliminaries

 The other classical result we need is the Flow Decomposition Theorem~\cite[Theorem 8.8]{Korte-Vygens}, originally due to Gallai~\cite{Gallai}.
 We apply it in the following setting.
 Consider a directed graph with edge set $E$.
 A {\em circulation} is a function $f:E\rightarrow {\mathbb R_{\geq 0}}$ satisfying $\sum_{v=t(e)} f(e)=\sum_{v=h(e)} f(e)$ at every vertex $v$.
 Here $t(e)$ and $h(e)$ denote the tail, respectively the head of $e$.
 We set no capacity constraint (upper bound) on the values $f(e)$.
-The simplest example of a nonzero circulation is supported by a {\em directed cycle} $(e_1,e_2,\ldots,e_k)$, where $h(e_i)=t(e_{i+1})$ holds for $i=1,2,\ldots, k-1$ and $h(e_k)=t(e_1)$.
+The simplest example of a nonzero circulation is supported by a {\em directed cycle} $(e_1,e_2,\ldots,e_k)$ on $k$ edges and $k$ vertices, where $h(e_i)=t(e_{i+1})$ holds for $i=1,2,\ldots, k-1$ and $h(e_k)=t(e_1)$.
 We identify the directed cycle $(e_1,e_2,\ldots,e_k)$ with the circulation $f$ that assigns $1$ to the edges $e_1,e_2,\ldots,e_k$ and zero to all other edges.
 The restriction of the Flow Decomposition Theorem to circulations is the following statement. \begin{theorem} Every not identically zero circulation $f$ can be written as a positive linear combination of directed cycles.
-Moreover, a directed edge $e$ appears in at least one of these cycles if and only if $f(e)>0$. \end{theorem} We will apply Theorem~\ref{thm:circdec} to digraphs with {\em a cost function} assigning a (possibly negative) cost $c(e)$ to each directed edge $e$, the cost of a circulation $f$ is the sum $c(f)=\sum_{e\in E} c(e)\cdot f(e)$. \begin{corollary} The everywhere zero flow is the unique minimum cost circulation if and only if the cost of every directed cycle is strictly positive. \end{corollary} Indeed, if there is a directed cycle whose cost is zero or negative, then either the cost of the everywhere zero flow is not minimal or it is not the only circulation whose cost is zero.
-On the other hand, if all directed cycles have a positive cost then every nonzero circulation has a positive cost by Theorem~\ref{thm:circdec}.
+Moreover, a directed edge $e$ appears in at least one of these cycles if and only if $f(e)>0$. \end{theorem} We will apply Theorem~\ref{thm:circdec} to digraphs with {\em a cost function} assigning a (possibly negative) cost $c(e)$ to each directed edge $e$, where the cost of a circulation $f$ is the sum $c(f)=\sum_{e\in E} c(e)\cdot f(e)$.